javiersoriano/siem-data-migration/README.md

 This tool is deployed through an ARM template and performs the following steps:

-- Deploys a Windows Virtual Machine that will be used to move the logs from source to destination
+- Deploys a Windows Virtual Machine that will be used to move the logs from source to target

 - Downloads and extracts the following tools into the Virtual Machine's desktop: